 The natural treasures to explore are numerous.
 We live here on the west coast and always find new places to enjoy with our family.
 After exploring the west region, you may find yourself dreaming of buying a second home after you get a taste of island life.

-We have created a list to make your planning easier by giving you an online tour starting south in the town of Guanica and heading up north to Isabela along the coast and then up into the mountains.
+We have created a list of places that include the town of Guanica on the southwest to Isabela on the northwest and then up into the mountains.
 The list of attractions and places is long, following we’ve picked our favorite attractions and places to visit in Porta del Sol.

 Although you may be tempted to beach hop all week, we encourage you to experience the other natural treasures of the west region.
 Visit elegant lighthouses with fantastic views, limestone cliffs, wildlife refuges, secluded islands for adventurous day trips, fantastic hiking trails, forests, wildlife refuges, historic sites, relaxed squares, and more.

 Our favorite place is Los Morrillos Lighthouse, one of the most beloved lighthouses in Puerto Rico.
 The lighthouse has become the most visited attraction site in Porta del Sol, often featured on covers of magazines, you don’t want to miss it.
 The elegant lighthouse commands attention, but once you step at the upper observation deck, you’ll understand why this is a must-visit attraction.
 You’ll be able to have a wide-open view of the Caribbean Sea, migratory and endemic birds flying over the Salt Flats, the prettiest beach cove on the island, and the lush green mountains extending out to Lajas.
 A short hike down from the lighthouse will take you to Puente de Piedra (Natural Bridge), one of the most photographed scenic spots.